Felix50-dev/JamboPayTest/README.md

 This project retrives user data from an API.
 We then use a function that generates a random age every 2.5 seconds and checks if any user in the list matches this age.
  We then update the UI by showing the user if available or else indicate no matches were found.
 Finally we record the results and display them in a graph within a separate fragment.
  Databinding is used to connect model User with the Views.

+## MVVM Architecture
+The MVVM (Model-View-ViewModel) architecture pattern is a design pattern that separates the development of the user interface from the development of the business logic.
+This pattern is particularly useful in applications with complex UI, as it helps manage the separation of concerns, making the code more testable, and maintainable.

+### Key Components:
+**Model**: Represents the data and the business logic of the application.
+It manages the data and communicates with the network, database, or other data sources.

+**View**: The UI layer that displays the data and interacts with the user.
+It observes the ViewModel for data changes and reflects them in the UI.

+**ViewModel**: Acts as a bridge between the Model and the View.
+It exposes the data and operations needed by the View, processes user inputs, and handles the logic of updating the View.

+Benefits of MVVM:
+Separation of Concerns: Each layer (Model, View, and ViewModel) has a distinct responsibility, making the codebase cleaner and more organized.
+Testability: Since the ViewModel is separated from the View, you can write unit tests for the ViewModel without worrying about the UI.
+Reusability: The same ViewModel can be reused with different Views, allowing for more flexible code reuse.

 ## Features